Eagle Mountain, California: Resurgence

 The Riverside County Board of Supervisors approved the project in October 1992 after EPA approval of the project.
 In August 2000, Kaiser Ventures reached an agreement with the Los Angeles Sanitation District (LASD – a public entity comprising several public waste collection agencies), to purchase the landfill project as a replacement for the Puente Hills Landfill, which would be nearing the end of its useful life.
 Trash was to be shipped by rail from the Los Angeles area via the abandoned Eagle Mountain Railroad line.
 The sale agreement states that all lawsuits and claims regarding the project were to be resolved.
 As of 2008, there was one lawsuit pending.
 Much has changed in the waste business since 2000.
 A reduction in waste generated because of recycling has reduced the urgency for the new landfill.
 In addition, the Los Angeles Sanitation District purchased another landfill site in Imperial County.
 In May 2013, the LASD discontinued plans to convert the Eagle Mountain mine into a landfill.

-The Eagle Mountain mine is currently the location of a proposed 1300 MW pumped-storage hydroelectricity plant by Eagle Crest Energy.
+A 1300 MW pumped-storage hydroelectricity plant was proposed by Eagle Crest Energy.
 The company agreed to buy the land from CIL&D (the new name of Kaiser Ventures) in July 2015.
 The Eagle Mountain Pumped Storage Project would pump groundwater from the Chuckwalla Valley aquifer into two reservoirs comprising former mining pits, where water would be pumped from the lower reservoir to the upper reservoir during low electricity demand and pumped back down through turbines during high electricity demand.
 In November 2016, NextEra Energy announced their partnership with Eagle Crest in the project.
 The project is praised by supporters for the purpose of bringing more renewable energy in California, while also being criticized by environmentalists for potential damages to plant and animal life in and around Joshua Tree National Park.

-As of July 18, 2007, the town of Eagle Mountain is not openly accessible.
-The perimeters of both the town and mine have been fenced and gated, with a site manager appointed to handle access requests.
+On April 17, 2023, the land and mining site were purchased for $22.5 million by California-based Ecology Mountain Holdings.
+It was previously owned by Eagle Mountain Acquisitions, one of the few mining subsidiaries that owned the land within the last 40 years.
+It is currently unknown what the company intends on doing with the area.